DaveyJH/ci-portfolio-two/README.md

 ![Complete PR](./readme-content/images/deployment/complete-pr.png)

-I will recieve the pull request and action it accordingly
+I will receive the pull request and action it accordingly

 ***